Pythonian/fakernaija/docs/source/naija.rst

 Overview
 --------

-The ``Naija`` class is your go-to guy for generating all sorts of Nigerian data.
-You can think of it as your ultimate data plug — whether you need to generate Nigerian names, email addresses, phone numbers, state information or even school data.
+The ``Naija`` class serves as the main interface for generating Nigerian-specific data with the Fakernaija library.
+You can see it as your ultimate data plug for generating all sorts of Nigerian data like Nigerian names, email addresses, phone numbers, state information, school data, bank information and more.

 Initialization
 --------------